webrtc/webrtc-org/native-code/development/index.md

 #### Generating Ninja project files

 **NOTICE:** We're in the middle of migrating from [GYP][4] to [GN][13] for generating project files.
-Currently only Android and Mac are switched to GN on our bots.
+Currently Linux, Android and Mac are switched to GN on our bots.
 For Android, check
 [this page]({{ site.baseurl }}/native-code/android/) for details on how to build for that platform.
 For Mac, see the GN section below.